Battle of Fredericksburg: South of the city, December 13

 Early's division began a counterattack, led initially by Col. Edmund N. Atkinson's Georgia brigade, which inspired the men from the brigades of Col. Robert Hoke, Brig.
 Gen. Archer, and Col. John M. Brockenbrough to charge forward out of the railroad ditches, driving Meade's men from the woods in a disorderly retreat, followed closely by Gibbon's.
 Early's orders to his brigades were to pursue as far as the railroad, but in the chaos many kept up the pressure over the open fields as far as the old Richmond Road.
 Union artillery crews proceeded to unleash a blast of close-range canister shot, firing as fast as they could load their guns.
 The Confederates were also struck by the leading brigade of Birney's belated advance, commanded by Brig.
 Gen. J. H. Hobart Ward.
 Birney followed up with the brigades of Brig.
 Gens.
 Hiram G. Berry and John C. Robinson, which broke the Rebel advance that had threatened to drive the Union into the river.
 Col. Atkinson was struck in the shoulder by canister shot and abandoned by his own brigade; Union soldiers later found and took him prisoner.
 Any further Confederate advance was deterred by the arrival of the III Corps division of Brig.
 Gen. Daniel E. Sickles on the right.
 General Burnside, who by this time was focused on his attacks on Marye's Heights, was dismayed that his left flank attack had not achieved the success he assumed earlier in the day.
 He ordered Franklin to "advance his right and front," but despite repeated entreaties, Franklin refused, claiming that all of his forces had been engaged.
-This was not true, however, as the entire VI Corps and Brig.
+This was not true, however, as the VI Corps and Brig.
 Gen. Doubleday's division of the I Corps had been mostly idle, suffering only a few casualties from artillery fire while they waited in reserve.
+In mid-afternoon elements of the VI Corps advanced to Deep Run to probe Lee's center but were attacked by Brig.
+Gen Evander M. Law's brigade of Hood's division and repulsed.
+Most of the fighting was done by the 57th North Carolina, a green regiment in its first battle, which lost 250 men and six officers.